 The Marathwada region of Maharashtra comprises eight districts with an average annual precipitation of about 750-850 mm.
 The region is predominantly characterized by medium black cotton soils (60%), and most of the area falls under the assured rainfall zone.
 However, during the last decade, the receipt of deficit rainfall has aggravated the challenges of dryland agriculture, resulting in consistently low productivity.

-Uncertainties in weather conditions can result in decreased rainfall coupled with increased evapotranspiration.
+“Uncertainties in weather conditions can result in decreased rainfall coupled with increased evapotranspiration.
 These occurrences can lead to drought and substantial reductions in seed cotton yield.
-Over the last 50 years, drought stress alone was responsible for approximately 67% of the cotton lint yield losses in the USA, One of the top cotton producing countries in the world.
+Over the last 50 years, drought stress alone was responsible for approximately 67% of the cotton lint yield losses in the USA, One of the top cotton producing countries in the world”.
 (Comas et al., 2013) [5].

 2. Materials and Methods